mundas26/Barangay-Management-Information-System/README.md

 1. Clone the repository: `git clone https://github.com/mundas26/Barangay-Management-Information-System.git`
 2. Navigate to the project directory: `cd Barangay-Management-Information-System`
-3. Install dependencies: `npm install` (or `yarn install` if you're using Yarn)
+3. Open the C# desktop application project using your preferred IDE (e.g., Visual Studio).
 4. Set up the database and update configuration files accordingly.
-5. Run the application: `npm start` (or `yarn start`)
+5. Build and run the application.

 ## Configuration

-- Update database configuration in `config/database.js`.
+- Update database configuration in your C# application where database connections are defined.
-- Set up environment variables for sensitive information.
+- Set up environment variables or app settings for sensitive information.
--

 ## Default Credentials

 To access the system initially, use the following default credentials: